 No, our nanny training courses are not SETA accredited.
-After much research and expert advice from a SETA consultant we agreed that we would not benefit from SETA accreditation.
-SETA works best for big educational institutes who have to work with in a standard quality framework.
-Corporates can benefit from SETA with the rebate incentive program by sending their employers on SETA courses.
-Our target market is not corporate companies but domestic nannies that mostly do not have the NQF level to do a SETA accredited course.
-SETA accredited courses are usually much longer training, with practical training.
+After much research and expert advice from a SETA consultant, we agreed that we would not benefit from SETA accreditation.
+SETA works best for big educational institutions that have to work within a standard quality framework.
+Corporates can benefit from SETA with the rebate incentive programme by sending their employees on SETA courses.
+Our target market is not corporate companies, but domestic nannies that mostly do not have the NQF level to do a SETA accredited course.
+SETA accredited courses usually involve much longer training, with practical training.

-The Nanny Movement is a registered business, designed and researched by a team of early childhood specialists that is experts in this field.
-Our manuals covers relevant topics that is tried and tested, and won’t disappoint.
+The Nanny Movement is a registered business, designed and researched by a team of early childhood development specialists that are experts in this field.
+Our manuals cover relevant topics that are tried and tested, and won’t disappoint.